-Each candidate will take four three-hour examinations.
+Each candidate will take examinations on the above subjects.

-The final assessment will be based on the four examinations in addition to the project.
+The final assessment will be based on the examinations in addition to the projects.

 (ii) Diploma in Electronics and Electrical Engineering

 The Diploma in Electronics and Electrical Engineering will be awarded to students gaining 120 credits.
 Candidates for the Diploma are required to undertake a project and submit a dissertation.
 40 credits may be earned from Diploma project work.